The Bonnier 5 cc diesel

 That acknowledgement having been made, I must record the fact that, like all model engine historical works of my present acquaintance, Maeght's book is not immune from error.
 Unfortunately, one very significant error appears in the book's coverage of the Bonnier engines.
 My valued French colleague Michel Rosanoff has informed me that the book has the Mk.
 I and Mk.
 II versions of the Bonnier 5 cc diesel switched - the engine shown as a Mk.
 I is in fact the Mk.
 II model, and vice versa.
-The serial number evidence supports this view.
+Both the serial number data and the technical evidence support this view.
 I'm deeply indebted to Michel for setting the record straight on this point.
 More of the two variants in their place below.

 As far as I’m aware, the only previously-published on-line resource relating to the Bonnier diesel is the very brief article on the engine which was posted here some years ago on the late Ron Chernich’s indispensable but now frozen “Model Engine News” (MEN) web-site.
 Although it contains little in the way of detail, this article nonetheless represented a very good start.
 My sincere thanks are due to the late David Owen, Bert Streigler and of course my much-missed mate Ron Chernich for their efforts in getting the ball rolling through the preparation of that article.

 Now, before we dive into the details of the Bonnier engines, it’s well worth spending a little time reviewing the hitherto poorly-documented history of model diesel engine development in France.
 Accordingly, let’s begin as usual with some background ……………